zhisong-zhang/IA-CNN/README.md

 IA-CNN structure is an end-to-end model, the last conv-layer of which can extract key points from images automatically and is connected to the output prediction linearly.

+## Citation

+## Enviroment
+Our code is based on Python and Pytorch.
+Requirements of enviroments are as follow:
+*Python: 3.7
+*Pytorch: 1.5.0
+*torchvision: 0.6.0

+## How to use
+python3 main.py --model resnet --dataset CUB --model_type ex_gradcam